 You don’t usually have to worry about carbon dioxide when outdoors because CO2 emissions get diluted by the surrounding air.
 However, if you are in an area with exposure to fire or combustion, whether natural or man-made, CO2 levels in that area may become dangerously high.

 CO2 is not poisonous; as a gas, CO2 itself will not hurt you.
-In fact, you breathe it in every day without any ill effects.
+This is an important fact to remember, as carbon dioxide is a vital part of the environment.
+The human breathing mechanism actual revolves around CO2, not oxygen.
+Without carbon dioxide, humans wouldn't be able to breathe.
 It’s only when CO2 gets concentrated do you have to worry.

 Carbon dioxide acts as a simple asphyxiant; in other words, as CO2 levels in a closed room rise, carbon dioxide replaces the oxygen your body needs.
 When your body can’t get oxygen, it slows down and does not function properly.